 Though good men came to the Thessalonians, namely Paul, Silas and Timothy, they stayed but a brief, brief time.
-Thessalonica was a very pagan city of both a seaport and a trade route, filled with the worst kind of life style and evil.
-And also, a haven for false religionists, fakers, quacks, crackpots, purveyors of lies who would beguile unstable souls.
-And he being only able to spend a few weeks there after some months of being absent sent Timothy back to find out if the church had defected because he was fearful that that might happen.
+Thessalonica was a very pagan city of both a seaport and a trade route, filled with the worst kind of lifestyle and evil; and also, a haven for false religionists, fakers, quacks, crackpots, purveyors of lies who would beguile unstable souls.
+And he, being only able to spend a few weeks there, after some months of being absent sent Timothy back to find out if the church had defected because he was fearful that that might have happened.
 In chapter 3 verse 5 he writes, "For this reason when I could endure it no longer I also sent to find out about your faith for fear that the tempter might have tempted you and our labor should be in vain."
 He was so deeply concerned about them but when the report came back, "Timothy has come to us from you and brought us good news of your faith and love and that you always think kindly of us longing to see us just as we also long to see you, for this reason, brethren, in all our distress and affliction we were comforted about you through your faith."
 The news was all good.

-So after reciting the character of the church in chapter 1 and talking about the nature of his own ministry in chapter 2 verses 1 to 12, and now in chapter 2 verse 13 he starts to thank God for them and his heart is full of gratitude.
+So after reciting the character of the church in chapter 1 and talking about the nature of his own ministry in chapter 2 verses 1 to 12, and now in chapter 2 verse 13 he starts to thank God for them and his heart is filled with gratitude.
 In his expression of thanks, however, he can't resist the contrast.

 This morning we're going to look at group one, a people to be glad for.
-Next Lord's day group, a people to be sad for.
+Next Lord's Day group two, a people to be sad for.
 Look at verse 13.
 "And for this reason we also constantly thank God."
 Stop at that point for a moment.

 Then he says in verse 13, "And for this reason we also constantly thank God."
 And then he launches into the reason.
 For what reason?
 "That when you..." and he goes forward.
 The majority of commentators I read say that the phrase "and for this reason" moves the reader forward from his thanksgiving to the reason for it.
 Certainly that's what you have in chapter 1 as in verse 2 he gives his thanks and then immediately in verse 3 he gives his reason for it.
-I would favor that view that Paul is saying, "Here's the reason why I'm so thankful for you, here's what makes you a church to be glad for," and then he launches off into a three-fold reason...a three-fold reason, three parts to his reason.
+I would favor that view, that Paul is saying, "Here is the reason why I'm so thankful for you, here's what makes you a church to be glad for," and then he launches off into a three-fold reason, a three-fold reason, three parts to his reason.